Thoothukudi: Economy

 Maris Associates, VVD Coconut oil mill, AVM oil mill, Ramesh flowers, Agsar Paints and KSPS Salts are some of the small scale and large scale industries in the city.
 Thoothukudi is the headquarters city of leading private sector bank Tamilnad Mercantile Bank Limited located.
 It is one of the fastest growing banks in India during the period of 2007–2012.
 Its total business is worth 360 billion.
 The bank targets a Total Business of 500 Billion INR in 2014–15.
 The city also has a research institute set up by Central Marine Fisheries Research Institute and a Spices laboratory set up by Spices Board of India.

 Thoothukudi also has a State Industries Promotion Corporation of Tamil Nadu Industrial Estate and SIDCO's Industrial Estate which comprises several Small scale and Medium scale Industries.
 To cope with the increasing trade through Thoothukudi, the Government of India sanctioned the construction of an all-weather port at Thoothukudi.
 On 11 July 1974, the newly constructed V.O.
 Chidambaranar Port Authority was declared the tenth major port in India, second only to JN Port (Mumbai) in size.
 Thoothukudi is an artificial port.
 During the union budget of 2014–2015, the Central government sanctioned an 11,500 crore Outer Harbour Development Program for Thoothukudi port which is expected to give a push to the export-import sector in southern Tamil Nadu.
 The project would commence in 2015 and be completed by 2020.
 The DPR for Outer Harbour was released recently by the Union Shipping Minister.
-As a port city, almost all major logistics companies have set up office in Thoothukudi.
+As a port city, almost all major logistics companies (such as St John Freight Systems) have set up office in Thoothukudi.
 The port also has a dedicated container terminal operated by PSA International.
 The port recently commenced the operation of 2nd Container Terminal by ABG (DBGIT) Pvt Ltd. The port handled 0.5 million TEU's in 2013–2014 to become third largest container port among Major Ports of India.
 The port is also a significant port due to the fact that it is located close to East-West International Sea Route.
 The port has direct cargo and container vessel connectivity to all major ports in the world like Colombo, Singapore, JNPT (Mumbai), Mundra, Jebel Ali, Salalah, Rotterdam, Karachi, Hong Kong and much more.
 This is the third international port in Tamil Nadu and its second all-weather port.
 The port also helps to increase the tourism in the region.
 A new ferry has been commenced between Thoothukudi and Colombo.
 The Station Commander, Indian Coast Guard Station Thoothukudi is located at Thoothukudi, Tamil Nadu under the operational and administrative control of the Commander, Coast Guard Region (East), Chennai.
 The Coast Guard Station Thoothukudi was commissioned on April 25, 1991, by Vice Admiral SW Lakhar, NM, VSM and then Director General Coast Guard.
 The Station Commander is responsible for Coast Guard operations in this area of jurisdiction in Gulf of Mannar.